jungwolf/AoC2022/Day05/Oracle/part2_solution_explained.md

 ```
 Simple anchor.
 Rows of stacks and their content, with a new "move" column indicating they are generated at move 0.

 For the next step, I need to join to the next move.
 The previous move was ss.move, so I need move+1.
 Easy enough.
+When there are no more moves to join, the join returns 0 rows, and the recursive member is done.
 ```sql
   from stack_states ss, moves m
   where ss.move+1=m.move